astronomer/docs/astro/dag-metrics.md

 ## DAGs overview

-The **DAGs** page shows the following summary information about the DAGs for all Deployments in your Workspace.
+The **DAGs** page shows the following summary information about the DAG runs for all Deployments in your Workspace.
 You can filter through these DAGs using the left menu:

 - Total DAG runs over the last 14 days, expressed as a bar chart.